zengbing15/implement-dapp-doc/docs/transfer-tx-dapp.md

 ### Step3: Prepare the signing entries

-Use[prepareSigningEntries](https://nervosnetwork.github.io/lumos/modules/common_scripts.html#preparesigningentries-12) in `@ckb-lumos/common-scripts` to add the signing entries to the transaction skeleton.
+Use [prepareSigningEntries](https://nervosnetwork.github.io/lumos/modules/common_scripts.html#preparesigningentries-12) in `@ckb-lumos/common-scripts` to add the signing entries to the transaction skeleton.
 The result is a raw transaction that requires signatures.

 Example usage: